All Episodes

 So I think they're expecting to see that.

-And you know, there's been more news today.
+And, you know, there's been more news today.

-Um, they found out that he had met with Christopher Steele.
+They found out that he had met with Christopher Steele.

-So now that we're peeling back this onion, I mean it's not even an onion anymore.
+So now that we're peeling back this onion, I mean, it's not even an onion anymore.

 It's a ball of yarn that's unraveling all over the place.

-Well, we also have Senator Grassley uh demanding that the FBI turn over all records on Trump hating FBI agent Peter Strzok.
+Well, we also have Senator Grassley demanding that the FBI turn over all records on Trump hating FBI agent Peter Strzok.

-You know, I think this is an important point that you're meeting here.
+On top of that, you know, I think this is an important point that you're meeting here.

-And I mean I think this is outrageous.
+And I mean, I think this is outrageous.

 And when did Comey know it?

-And you know, that goes to the question of did Comey want to pay this guy, hire this guy, Christopher Steele.
+And, you know, that goes to the question of did Comey want to pay this guy, hire this guy, Christopher Steele?

 That goes to a ton of questions.